Will You Be There: Song information

-The album version of the song includes a prelude featuring the Cleveland Orchestra and the Cleveland Orchestra Chorus performing a portion of Beethoven's ninth symphony.
-The segment is from the fourth movement and is a lesser known portion of the famous "Ode to Joy".
+The album version of the song includes a prelude featuring the Cleveland Orchestra performing a portion of Beethoven's Symphony No. 9.
+The segment is from the fourth movement and is a lesser-known portion of the famous "Ode to Joy".
 The German lyrics were written by Friedrich Schiller.

 This classical introduction is then followed by a chorale interlude arranged by Andrae and Sandra Crouch.
 The Andrae Crouch Singers are heard throughout the rest of the song as well.
-At the end, Jackson recites a poem.
-This outro was also featured in his book Dancing the Dream.
+At the ending, Jackson recites a poem.
+This spoken outro was also featured in his book Dancing the Dream.

-Two more edits were created for the Free Willy soundtrack.
-The first that played in the film's closing credits is similar to the album version but without the prelude and interlude while the single version, also known as "Will You Be There" (Reprise), removes the prelude, interlude and spoken outro.

 Legal issues

 "Will You Be There" was the subject of two lawsuits.
-The first was for copyright infringement of the Cleveland Orchestra's recording and lack of credit to Beethoven for the use of his symphonic prelude.
-The suit was filed by the Cleveland Orchestra for 7 million dollars and was settled out of court with subsequent pressings of Dangerous including full credits in the album booklet.
+The first was for copyright infringement of a recording by the Cleveland Orchestra of Ludwig van Beethoven's "Symphony No. 9" that played for 67 seconds at the beginning of the song.
+The suit was filed by the Cleveland Orchestra for $7 million and was settled out of court with subsequent pressings of Dangerous including full credits in the album booklet.
 The second lawsuit was a claim of plagiarism by Italian songwriter Albano Carrisi who claimed that "Will You Be There" was copied from his song "I Cigni di Balaka" ("The Swans of Balaka").
 After seven years, an Italian court ruled in favor of Carrisi because Jackson failed to show up to court.
-In a follow-up case some months later, the court ruled in favor of Jackson and rejected the claim, stating that while the two songs were very similar, they both may have been inspired by The Ink Spots' 1939 hit "Bless You for Being an Angel".
+In a follow-up case some months later, the court ruled in favor of Jackson and rejected the claim, stating that while the two songs were very similar, they both may have been inspired by the Ink Spots' 1939 hit "Bless You for Being an Angel".